UCLALibrary/ark_generator/README.md

   $ [path to file]
 ### 5.You will be prompted for the ARK shoulder
   $ ark:/21198/z1
-### 6.You will be prompted for the username and password for EZID
+### 6.You will be prompted for the password for EZID
   $ see confluence
 You can replace ark:/21198/z1 with whatever ARK shoulder you want to use (the example given is the "UCLA Digital Library ARK")
 The script will now generate the ARKs and NOIDs.
 Once the script is finished running the input files will contain Item ARKs and Parent ARKs(for page csvs).